e-gov/AJ/_posts/2015-1-1-Presentation.md

 title: Andmejälgija / Personal Data Monitor
 ---

-Personal Data Monitor, *Andmejälgija* in Estonian, is a set of 4 [microservice](https://en.wikipedia.org/wiki/Microservices)-style small applications that, when combined with each other and attached to X-Road can offer the citizen the comprehensive view of how his or her personal data has been used by the government.
-Each component is designed to be "dumb".
+Personal Data Monitor, *Andmejälgija* in Estonian, is a set of 4 [microservice](https://en.wikipedia.org/wiki/Microservices)-style  applications that, when combined with each other and attached to X-Road can offer the citizen the comprehensive view of how his or her personal data has been used by the government.

+Each component is designed to be simple, "dumb".
+That means the component performs a single, clear function and communicates with its environment via clean APIs.
+Component requires only limited view and understanding of its environment.

 The power lies in how the components are connected to each other and the elements of X-Road.

 ---
+**Extractor** (*Eraldusfilter* *et*) watches Information System's outbound traffic and filters out the messages where personal data is being sent out from the Information System.
+A log record is created for each such event.

 Extractor is placed as a proxy between X-Road Security Server and governmental Information System.
-It watches Information System's outbound traffic and filters out the events where personal data is being sent out from the Information System.
-A metadata record is created for each such event.

 <img style='float:left; margin: 10px 50px;' src='{{ site.url }}/img/Extractor.svg'>

+Extractor has four intefaces:
 - pakub X-tee sõnumite edastamise teenust / X-tee sõnumiprotokoll (SOAP)
 - vajab teenust, kuhu X-tee sõnum edastada / X-tee sõnumiprotokoll (SOAP)
 - vajab teenust, kuhu isikuandmete kasutamise metaandmed salvestada / AS salvestusprotokoll